-Repeat after me: Grains are not healthy.
-Yep I said it, and just for emphasis I will say it again: Grains are not healthy!
-Now I realize this goes against everything you have been taught.
+I know this idea goes against everything you’ve been taught.
 If you follow the Canadian or American Food Guides you would think that grains are the be all and end all of a healthy diet.
-Sorry to burst your bubble but I completely disagree.
 Unfortunately, those food guides are based on very poor science, and put together by folks that represent the grain board, the dairy board, and other such industries that ultimately profit from you consuming their food.
 And I am not just talking about gluten containing grains, but pretty much all grains (there are a few exceptions but we will leave those for another date).

 Lectins are a plant protein that plant’s created to help protect them from insect predators.
 There are very high concentrations in plant seeds, which is what we eat when we ingest grains (as well as legumes, dairy and night shades).
 Lectins are problematic because they can cause damage to the gut.
 Normally, the cells lining your intestine are held together by connections called tight junctions that prevent foods and other particles from leaking out of the gut.
 Unfortunately, lectins can damage these tight junctions allowing small food particles, bacteria and toxins to leak out of the gut into the bloodstream, and thus get exposed to the rest of your body.
 This is what is known as leaky gut syndrome.
 This exposure of bodily tissues to foreign substances leads to increased inflammation in the body.
 And in some susceptible people, this increased inflammation and exposure to foreign substances can contribute to autoimmune diseases, cardiovascular disease, diabetes, irritable bowel syndrome, various skin conditions and many other health problems.
 In addition, beyond causing leaky gut, lectins make it more difficult to absorb the nutrients (vitamins and minerals) in foods.
 So while grains may be high in vitamins and minerals, your body actually absorbs very little of them.
 And ironically, the “whole grains” that are most highly recommended by our food guides actually contain the highest concentration of lectins, thus causing the most harm and providing the poorest absorption of nutrients.